The one he ruthlessly smashed at the end of the show?

 - This happens with Tommy in an episode of 3rd Rock from the Sun.
 But the guitar isn't his.

-- Parodied during one of the musical games on Whose Line Is It Anyway?
-At the end of a song, Wayne Brady begins to do this with an Air Guitar — before putting it gently back on its stand instead.
+- Parodied during one of the musical games: at the end of a song, Wayne Brady begins to do this with an Air Guitar — before putting it gently back on its stand instead.